Heman15/covid-case-prediction-daily/README.md

 # covid-case-prediction-daily
-In this rcode new covid cases predicited on daily basis
+In this code new covid cases predicited on daily basis.